Blackjack Frequently Asked Questions

 What About Hole Carding?
 Best Way to Win at Blackjack?

 This is another thing that sounds great, but the truth is dealers who have flaws like this are rare.
-As soon as the casino discovers a dealer is giving away information, the casino either replaces her or fixes her dealing flaw.
+As soon as the casino discovers a dealer is giving away information, the casino either replace her or fixes her dealing flaw.

 Even when you find a dealer revealing the hole card, you have to be careful that you don’t make plays so strange that it makes the casino suspicious.